 Is Organic Also Non-GMO?
 What is the Difference?

 Is non-GMO the same as organic?
-Not quite.
+Definitely not.

-The United States government regulates Certified Organic labels that are found on food and other products.
-Receiving approval for Certified Organic labels requires farmers to change the way they grow and raise food, and it excludes GMOs.
+While the terms and definitions vary from country to country, in the the United States, the USDA regulates Certified Organic labels that are found on food and other products.
+Receiving approval for Certified Organic labels requires farmers to change the way they grow and raise food, and it specifically excludes planting GMO seeds.

 Non-GMO labeling is not regulated by the government.
 Instead, independent organizations set their own standards for non-GMO labels.
 The largest organization, Non-GMO Project Verified, focuses on GMOs, but it doesn't require food to be organic to receive this classification.